stmilne/icds_docs_v2/docs/getting-started/system-overview.md

 or a paid [allocation](../accounts/accounts.md).
 With credit accounts, you pay only only the compute resources you use, and can use any type of nodes you need.
-However, if you require near-instant access to specific hardware, you can opt for an allocation --- in which you reserve specific hardware, and pay whether or not you use the compute time.
+However, if you require prompt access to specific hardware, you can opt for an allocation --- in which you reserve specific hardware, and pay whether or not you use the compute time.